-- Verdict: Great self-contained digital recorder.
+- Verdict: Great all round digital recorder.
 Built for multiple everyday use.
 Good hassle free lecture recorder.
-Best for dictation.
-Will do an okay job recording interviews if placed close to the subject or with an external lav mic.
-For Interviews: buy the cheaper Sony px-470 or spend a few more bucks and buy the Sony ux-560.
-Buy the Olympus 853 from Amazon,
+Does an okay job recording interviews if placed close to the subject or with an external lav mic.
+If you are looking to record a lot of audio, especially for personal use, you should definitely consider the Olympus 853.
+Buy the Olympus 853 from Amazon.

 Olympus WS-853 Specifications

 |Memory||Internal - 8GB, External - micro SD (MAX 32GB)|